pauloargenal/University-list/README.md

 - is a web application where you can browse/search a list of universities from all over the world.

+### Getting Started

+- These instructions will get you a copy of the project up and running on your local machine for development

 ### Node Versions

 For web application